nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all fish using the `list fishes` command.
 Multiple fish in the list.

    1. Test case: `fish delete 1`<br>
-      Expected: First fish is deleted from the list.
-Details of the deleted fish shown in the status message.
+      Expected: First fish deleted from the list.
+Details of deleted fish shown in status message.

    1. Test case: `fish delete 0`<br>
-      Expected: No fish is deleted.
-Error details shown in the status message.
+      Expected: No fish deleted.
+Error details shown in status message.
 Fish panels remains the same.

    1. Other incorrect delete commands to try: `fish delete`, `fish delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.